HR-Tips-Tricks/Markdown/README.md

       <sup id="fn1">1 down here<a href="#ref1" title="Jump back to footnote 1 in the text.">↩</a></sup>
   ```

   Or even some fancy Javascript
   ```
+    Markdown file edit example text:
     ```Javascript
       app.use('/image-carousel', proxy(config.proxies.images));
       app.use('/api/images', proxy(config.proxies.images, {